-The remuneration of councillors is regulated by the Local Governance (Scotland) Act 2004 and the (Remuneration) Regulations 2007 (as amended).
-The Regulations provide for the grading of councillors for the purposes of remuneration arrangements, as either the convener of a council, senior councillors or councillors.
+The remuneration of councillors is regulated by the Local Governance (Scotland) Act 2004 (Remuneration) Regulations 2007 (SSI No. 2007/183) as most recently amended by the Local Government (Scotland) Act 2004 (Remuneration Regulations 2022 (SSI 2022/18).
+The Regulations provide for the grading of councillors for the purposes of remuneration arrangements, as either the convener of a council, leader of a council, senior councillors or councillors.
 A senior councillor is a councillor who holds a significant position of responsibility in a council's political management structure, usually referred to as the chair or vice-chair of a committee, sub-committee or board.

 When determining the level of remuneration for councillors the Scottish Ministers consider the recommendations of the Scottish Local Authority Remuneration Committee (SLARC).
 SLARC is an advisory Non-Departmental Public Body set up in 2005 to advise Scottish Ministers on the remuneration, allowances and expenses incurred by local authority councillors.

-The salary that is to be paid to the Convener of the Council is set out in the amended Regulations SSI 2008/415, which came into effect on 10 February 2009 (later amended by the 2013 and 2015

-Regulations).
-For 2022/23 the level of remuneration (including expenses) for the Leader E Macdonald, was £36k (S Coutts - £33k in 2021/22), and £25.7k for the Convener, A Manson (M Bell - £24.9k in 2021/22).
+The salary that is to be paid to the Leader and Convener of the Council is set out in the amended Regulations SSI 2022/18.
+For 2022/23 the level of remuneration for the Leader was £32,622 (£31,010k in 2021/22), and for the Convener was £24,467 (£23,257 in 2021/22).